-The 2023 Interim Committee on Judicial Discipline and Pending Legislation
+2023 Legislation

-Senate Bill 22-201 also created the bi-partisan legislative Interim Committee on Judicial Discipline, which met through the Summer and early Fall of 2022.
-Ultimately, the Interim Committee proposed legislation designated as House Concurrent Resolution (HCR) 23-1001 and House Bill (HB) 23-1019.
-Although a third proposed bill to create a judicial ombudsman's office was considered by the Interim Committee, it was proposed as a regular bill (HB 23-1205) introduced during the regular 2023 legislative session.
-If approved by the Colorado Legislature, HCR 23-1001 will be placed on the 2024 general election ballot for consideration by voters as an amendment to the Colorado Constitution.
+As a result of a bi-partisan legislative Interim Committee on Judicial Discipline, which met through the Summer and early Fall of 2022, two proposals were debated and enacted in 2023: House Concurrent Resolution (HCR) 23-1001 and House Bill (HB) 23-1019.
+A third bill to create a judicial ombudsman's office (HB 23-1205) also passed.

+HCR 23-1001 will be placed on the 2024 general election ballot for consideration by voters as an amendment to the Colorado Constitution.
 Some of the provisions contained in HB 23-1019 are conditioned upon ratification of the constitutional amendment proposed through HCR 23-1001.

-The structural changes to Colorado's judicial discipline system contemplated through HCR 23-1001, HB 23-1019, HB 23-1205 are significant and, as they exist at the time of this writing, can be summarized as follows:
+The structural changes to Colorado's judicial discipline system contemplated through HCR 23-1001, HB 23-1019, HB 23-1205 are significant.